Siqi4766/scRNA-seq-clustering-and-feature-selection/README.md

 # scRNA-seq clustering and feature selection for cell type differentiation

 Note: This is part of the [MITx 6.419x course](https://www.edx.org/learn/data-analysis/massachusetts-institute-of-technology-data-analysis-statistical-modeling-and-computation-in-applications).
+The datasets are not included in this repository because of the potential redistribution restrictions.
 Refer to `problem 2.ipynb` for the main analysis of this project.

 This project analyzed single-cell RNA sequencing data to identify distinct cell populations and informative genes.
 I first used dimensional reduction and hierarchical clustering to divide cells into major classes and their subtypes.
 Then, I treated the cluster assignments as labels for regularized multiclass logistic regression, using the regression coefficients to select the 100 most informative genes.
 Finally, I evaluated these genes on an independent dataset and compare their classification performance with random and highest-variance gene selections.